maarxx/ExtraClothes/README.md

 It provides additional duplicate Clothing items, identical to Vanilla, intended for managing Devilstrand.

+# DEPRECATED

+This was primarily needed for tailor work bill "Do Until You Have X" for Devilstrand.
+With the work bill new feature option "Only allowed ingredients", this mod is no longer necessary.

 # Table of Contents

 * [Introduction and Explanation](#introduction-and-explanation)